General terms and conditions of business

 83278 Traunstein

-1. The Customer acknowledges the Ownership and Title of the Provider to all trademarks, service marks, trade names, patents, copyrights and other intellectual property rights relating to the Goods.
+- The customer acknowledges the ownership and title of the supplier to all trademarks, service marks, trade names, patents, copyrights and other intellectual property rights relating to the goods.

-2. The Customer shall not take any action to infringe, deface, remove, alter, obscure or misuse any such trademark, trade name or copyright notice.
+- The customer will not take any action to infringe, deface, remove, alter, obscure, or misuse any such trademark, trade name, or copyright notice.

-3. The Customer shall inform the Provider immediately if it becomes aware of any infringement of such intellectual property rights by third parties and shall provide the Provider with its reasonable assistance in connection with any resulting proceedings.
+- The customer shall inform the provider immediately if he becomes aware of an infringement of such intellectual property rights by third parties and shall provide the provider with reasonable support in connection with any resulting proceedings.

-In no event shall the Supplier be liable to the Customer if the Supplier is prevented from performing any of its obligations under these Conditions in whole or in part due to any Force Majeure event, which event shall include any act of God, fire, flood, storm, power failure, curtailment of energy supply, mechanical breakdown, lack or shortage of materials or stocks or any other circumstances beyond the reasonable control of the Supplier and; strikes, lockouts or industrial disputes concerning the Supplier or any other party or any action taken by the Supplier in connection therewith, or arising as a result of or in furtherance of them.
+The provider shall in no event be liable to the customer if the provider is prevented from fulfilling its obligations under these terms and conditions, in whole or in part, due to an event of force majeure, the term including: natural disasters, fires, floods, storms, power outages, reductions in energy supply, mechanical failures, lack or shortage of materials or stock, or other circumstances beyond the provider's reasonable control; and strikes, lockouts, or labor disputes concerning the provider or any other party, or any action taken by the provider in connection therewith, or as a consequence or contributing factor thereto.

 XI.
 Liability

-1. The customer's claims for damages are excluded.
-Excluded from this are claims for damages by the customer resulting from injury to life, body, or health, or from the breach of essential contractual obligations (cardinal obligations), as well as liability for other damages resulting from an intentional or grossly negligent breach of duty by the provider, its legal representatives, or vicarious agents.
+- The customer's claims for damages are excluded.
+This exclusion does not apply to claims for damages arising from injury to life, body, or health, or from the breach of essential contractual obligations (cardinal obligations), nor to liability for other damages resulting from an intentional or grossly negligent breach of duty by the provider, its legal representatives, or vicarious agents.
 Essential contractual obligations are those whose fulfillment is necessary to achieve the purpose of the contract.

-2. In the event of a breach of essential contractual obligations, the provider shall only be liable for the foreseeable damage typical for the contract if this was caused by simple negligence, unless the customer has claims for damages resulting from injury to life, body or health.
+- In the event of a breach of essential contractual obligations, the provider is only liable for the typical, foreseeable damage if this was caused by simple negligence, unless it concerns claims for damages by the customer arising from injury to life, body or health.

-3. The restrictions in paragraphs 1 and 2 also apply to the benefit of the provider’s legal representatives and vicarious agents if claims are asserted directly against them.
+- The limitations in paragraphs 1 and 2 also apply in favor of the provider's legal representatives and agents if claims are asserted directly against them.

-4. The limitations of liability resulting from paragraphs 1 and 2 do not apply if the provider fraudulently concealed the defect or provided a guarantee for the quality of the item.
-The same applies if the provider and the customer have entered into an agreement regarding the quality of the item.
+- The limitations of liability arising from paragraphs 1 and 2 do not apply if the supplier has fraudulently concealed the defect or has assumed a guarantee for the quality of the goods.
+The same applies if the supplier and the customer have reached an agreement regarding the quality of the goods.
 The provisions of the Product Liability Act remain unaffected.

 XII.
 Waiver Clause

-Any waiver by the Provider of any breach by the Customer of any of its obligations under these Terms and Conditions shall not constitute a waiver of any further or future rights of the Provider.
+A waiver by the provider in the event of a breach of the customer's obligations under these terms and conditions shall not imply a waiver of any further or future rights of the provider.

 XIII.
 Alternative Dispute Resolution

-1. The EU Commission provides a platform for online dispute resolution on the Internet at the following link: https://ec.europa.eu/consumers/odr
+- The EU Commission provides a platform for online dispute resolution at the following link: https://ec.europa.eu/consumers/odr

-2. This platform serves as a contact point for the out-of-court settlement of disputes arising from online sales or service contracts involving a consumer.
+- This platform serves as a point of contact for the out-of-court settlement of disputes arising from online purchase or service contracts involving a consumer.

-3. The provider is neither obliged nor willing to participate in dispute resolution proceedings before a consumer arbitration board.
+- The provider is neither obligated nor willing to participate in dispute resolution proceedings before a consumer arbitration board.

-1. Contracts between the provider and the customer are governed by the laws of the Federal Republic of Germany, excluding the UN Convention on Contracts for the International Sale of Goods.
-The statutory provisions restricting the choice of law and the applicability of mandatory provisions, particularly those of the state in which the customer, as a consumer, has his or her habitual residence, remain unaffected.
+- Contracts between the provider and the customer are governed by the laws of the Federal Republic of Germany, excluding the UN Convention on Contracts for the International Sale of Goods (CISG).
+Statutory provisions restricting the choice of law and the applicability of mandatory provisions, in particular those of the state in which the customer, as a consumer, has their habitual residence, remain unaffected.

-2. If the customer is a merchant, a legal entity under public law or a special fund under public law, the place of jurisdiction for all disputes arising from contractual relationships between the customer and the provider is the registered office of the provider.
+- If the customer is a merchant, a legal entity under public law or a special fund under public law, the place of jurisdiction for all disputes arising from contractual relationships between the customer and the provider is the provider's registered office.

-3. All agreements made between the parties for the purpose of executing this contract are set forth in writing.
-Any changes or additions must be made in writing.
-This also applies to any waiver of this written form clause.
+- All agreements made between the parties for the execution of this contract are set forth in writing.
+Amendments or additions must also be in writing.
+This also applies to any waiver of this written form requirement.

-4. All declarations of intent by the customer (in particular complaints about defects, terminations, etc.) must be made in writing.
+- All declarations of intent by the customer (in particular notices of defects, notices of termination, etc.) must be submitted by the customer in writing.

-5. Even if individual provisions are legally invalid, the remaining parts of the contract remain binding.
-The invalid provisions, where applicable, shall be replaced by the statutory provisions.
-However, if this would represent an unreasonable hardship for one of the contracting parties, the contract shall be invalid in its entirety.
+- Even if individual clauses are legally invalid, the contract remains binding in its remaining parts.
+Where applicable, statutory provisions will replace the invalid clauses.
+However, if this would constitute an unreasonable hardship for one of the contracting parties, the contract will be invalid in its entirety.